 The Hadron Collider requires the following: Statue of Shopping, Posh Mall, Colossal Order Offices, Grand Library, Aquarium, and Theatre of Wonders.

 The Medical Centre is a new and improved version of the hospital.
 It has the capacity of 1,000 patience as well as 50 ambulances

 The Medical Centre requires the following: Lazaret Plaza, Mall of Moderation, Court House, Oppression Office, High-Interest Tower, and Sea-and-Sky Scraper.

 The Space elevator increases the number of tourists in your city.
 Maybe some of them are aliens in disguise?

-The Space Elevator requires the following: Statue of Wealth, Transport Tower, Grand Mall, Opera House, Expo Centre, and Stadium.
+The Space Elevator requires the following: the Statue of Wealth, Transport Tower, Grand Mall, Opera House, Expo Center, and Stadium.